ChackBR/FlapPyBird/README.md

 A Flappy Bird Clone made using [python-pygame][pygame]

-1 - Updated to Arcade Mode WideScreen (Multi Resolution) 1.1 - Auto resize to DeskTop Width // 2
+- 1 - Updated to Arcade Mode WideScreen (Multi Resolution)
+- 1.1 - Auto resize to DeskTop Width // 2

-2 - Add with Fury mode
+- 2 - Add Fury/Raged mode

-3 - Display Crashes Number as Lives Remmaning (Limitted to 10) 3.1 - Add color change to Diplay Lives Remmaning
+- 3 - Display Crashes Number as Lives Remmaning (Limitted to 10)
+- 3.1 - Add color change to Diplay Lives Remmaning

-4 - Sound volume decreased to 20%
+- 4 - Sound volume decreased to 20%

-5 - Add Font to Diplay Text (Will use Default OS Font)
+- 5 - Add Font to Diplay Text (Will use Default OS Font)

 How-to (as tested on MacOS)
 ---------------------------